NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 # field decay threshold for runtime termination criteria
 tol = 1e-8

-# number of angular grid points
+# number of angular grid points in [0, π/2]
 npts = 100

-# grid of polar angles for evaluating radiated flux in far field
+# grid of polar angles for computing radiated flux in far field
 thetas = np.linspace(0, 0.5 * math.pi, npts)

 # radius of quarter circle for computing flux in far field